 From this stand point a manager can then ask, “What can I do differently as a manager to get a different result with my team?”.
 The first question to ask yourself is “Have I clearly communicated what I expect from my team?”.
-Communicating clear expectations sounds simply and straight forward but I continue to be baffled by the number of managers who expect their people just to know what they want, without clearly communicating this to them.
+Communicating clear expectations sounds simple and straight forward but I continue to be baffled by the number of managers who expect their people just to know what they want, without clearly communicating this to them.

 Setting clear expectations and providing the right resources for your team could be the missing link to having your team achieve the objectives and goals that you’ve been driving for.
-Here are some tips on how set expectations for your people, in a way that they’ll understand be able to match.
+Here are some tips on how to set expectations for your people, in a way that they’ll understand be able to match.

 TELL THEM UP FRONT WHAT YOU WANT.

 Communicate precisely what you want, before your people start on a project or task.
 If you hear yourself saying, “Well it should be obvious”, this is the time to communicate your expectations clearly and specifically.
 You are more likely to get the end goal or result when and how you want it if you have given your people all the information up front.

 Conversations are too heavily weighted in the ‘what’ and ‘how’ of tasks.
 Increase employee motivation by including the ‘why’ into your setting expectations conversations.
 As humans, we love to know the motive or purpose for doing something.
 Provide your people with the reasons why you need a task done, a project started, or a course correction made, and you’ll find their willingness to get started increases.

 Your people cannot read your mind.
 Wouldn’t it be so much easier to manage if they could.
 But they can’t, so best you be very clear and specific with what you’re asking from them.
 If you’re not clear what you want, then take the time to clarify your thoughts and requirements before talking to them.